Bachelor's Degree Programme in Early Childhood Teacher Education

 Read about the language requirements for Bachelor’s Degree Programmes here.

-The next application period is in January 2021, and the studies start the following August.
+This programme does not have intake in 2021.
+The next application period is in January 2022, and the studies start the following August.

 Admission Results and Appeals